zzzprojects/docs/entityframework-extensions.net/pages/documentations/logging/logging.md

 ## Description

-The Bulk Operations `Logging` feature let you log all messages of type "Information".
+The Entity Framework Extensions `Logging` feature let you log all messages of type "Information".

 ## Key Features